Ryujinx 1.3.3 Stable and Ryujinx Canary are two popular versions of the Nintendo Switch emulator.

 Hardware Recommendations

-Canary works well with Vulkan.
-It offers a good balance between performance and new features.
+| Mid-Range PCs | Canary with Vulkan | Offers a good balance of performance and features. |

 Common Performance Fixes

-Play through demanding areas once to build the shader cache.
-Clear the shader cache after major emulator updates.
+| Shader Stutter | Play through demanding areas once to build the shader cache.
+Clear the cache after major updates if needed. |

-Lower the resolution scale or change the graphics backend.
+| GPU Problems | Lower the resolution scale.
+You can also change the graphics backend. |

 Final Verdict